-All transactions must be authorized in one format or another (for example, by terminal, VRU, or voice).
+All transactions must be authorized in one format or another (i.e., by the terminal, VRU, or voice).
 Failure to authorize a sales transaction may result in a chargeback and/or the termination of your agreement.

 An authorization only indicates the availability of the cardholder's credit at the time the authorization is requested.
 It does not warrant that the person presenting the card is the rightful cardholder, nor is it an unconditional promise or guarantee that you will not be subject to a chargeback or debit.

-Inoperable electronic authorization: Should your electronic means of authorization become inoperable, call of appropriate voice authorization "800" number and follow the instructions.
+Inoperable electronic authorization: Should your electronic means of authorization become inoperable, please call the appropriate voice authorization "1-800" number and follow the instructions.

-"Call" or "Hold, Call" response: Should you receive one of these responses, you may call the appropriate voice authorization "800" number or ask for another form of payment.
-A "Hold, Call" requires that you should physically hold the card and call voice authorization and await its instructions.
+"Call" or "Hold or Call" responses: Should you receive one of these responses, you may call the appropriate voice authorization "1-800" number or ask for another form of payment.
+A "Hold or Call" requires that you should physically hold the card and call voice authorization and await further instructions.

 On occasion, the authorization center will ask you to obtain identification from the cardholder before issuing an approval code.
 If you are instructed to do so, clearly write the appropriate identification source and number in the space provided on the sales slip unless otherwise prohibited by law.

 If the appearance of the card being presented or the behavior of the person presenting the card is suspicious in nature, you must immediately call the voice authorization center (see p.1 for contact information).
-Enter your Merchant ID (MID), Zip code, press the # for more options, then enter option 8 for suspicious card and follow the automated prompts.
-Answer any questions and follow given instructions.
+Enter your Merchant ID (MID) and the zip code and press the '#' for more options, then enter option 8 for the suspicious card and follow the automated prompts.
+Answer any questions and follow the given instructions.

 Chargebacks and Retrievals

-Chargeback process/dispute: A cardholder, or the card issuing bank, has the right to question/dispute a transaction.
-In many cases, before a chargeback is initiated, the card issuing bank requests a copy of the sales, slip, through a "media request" or "retrieval."
-Once a media request or retrieval is received from the card issuer, we will respond by sending a copy of the transaction, if available.
+Chargeback process/disputes: A cardholder or the card-issuing bank has the right to question/dispute a transaction.
+In many cases, before a chargeback is initiated, the card-issuing bank requests a copy of the sales or slip through a "media request" or "retrieval".
+Once a media request or retrieval is received, we will respond by sending a copy of the transaction, if available.

-Chargebacks reversals/collections: If your documentation supports a reversal of the chargeback to the card issuer, and is received within the MasterCard and Visa reversal time frames, we will reverse the item back to the card issuer and your account will be credited.
+Chargebacks reversals/collections: If your documentation supports a reversal of the chargeback to the card issuer and is received within the Visa and MasterCard reversal time frames, we will reverse the item back to the card issuer and your account will be credited.
 It is important to note that the reversal is contingent upon the acceptance by the card issuer and/or the cardholder.
 The item may be presented a second time and your account will be debited accordingly.
 A reversal is not a guarantee that the chargeback has been resolved in your favor.

 If the chargeback is presented by the card issuer a second time, it may not be reversible and you may be debited.
-If you feel strongly that it is an invalid chargeback, you may request to have MasterCard or Visa review and arbitrate the item to determine the validity.
-Both MasterCard and Visa have a $250 filing fee and a $250 review fee; both fees may be nonrefundable and may be debited to your account.
+If you feel strongly that it is an invalid chargeback, you may request to have Visa or MasterCard review and arbitrate the item to determine the validity.
+Both Visa and MasterCard have a $250 filing fee and a $250 review fee; both fees may be non-refundable and may be debited to your account.
 In addition, if the decision is ruled in favor of the cardholder and/or card issuing bank, an additional penalty may be assessed and debited to your account.

-If your dispute and documentation supports your case, but is received after the MasterCard and Visa time frames, our only alternative is to attempt a "good faith" collection with the card issuing bank.
-This process can take from 30 to 180 days, and the transactions must meet the card issuer's collection criteria (for example, above a set dollar amount, usually $50; within a specified time limit; and so on) and the card issuer may assess a collection fee (for example, $25 to $100).
+If your dispute and documentation support your case but are received after the Visa and MasterCard time frames, our only alternative is to attempt a "good faith" collection with the card-issuing bank.
+This process can take from 30 to 180 days, and the transactions must meet the card issuer's collection criteria (i.e., above a set dollar amount, usually $50; within a specified time limit, etc.) and the card issuer may assess a collection fee (i.e., $25 to $100).
 A "good faith" collection is not a guarantee that any funds will be collected on your behalf.
 You will be credited when and if the card issuer accepts the collection and makes payment (less any fees charged by the card issuer).